suzuki-shunsuke/lambuild/docs/lambda-configuration.md

 ## Configuration source

 `lambuild` reads a structured configuration from the configuration source.
-`lambuild` supports the some type of configuration sources, and we can specify the source type by the environment variable `CONFIG_SOURCE`.
+`lambuild` supports different types of configuration sources, and we can specify the source type by the environment variable `CONFIG_SOURCE`.
 The default source type is `env`.

 CONFIG_SOURCE | description